Become a Federal Work-Study Host Site

 - The student may not engage in lobbying at any level.

 - The student may not engage in any form of political activity (including working at voting polls).

-- The student may not work remotely*
+- The student may work remotely* (this criteria is in response to the current COVID-19 pandemic)

 What can be expected of Reed FWS interns?

 Interns typically work two to ten hours per week, although some may wish to work more hours and others will need time off during exam periods and holidays.
 New hires will require training but many already possess computer skills, basic research skills, and good communication skills.
 Most students have prior experience in community service and are thoughtful and reliable.
 Once students' wages have exceeded their Federal Work-Study allotment for the academic year (often around 140 hours of work), they must wait until the following year to continue participation.
 Some organizations have chosen to hire students who make a valuable contribution.